challamani/spring-boot-with-activiti/README.md

 # spring-boot-with-activiti
 Activiti is an Apache-licensed BPM engine, which we can use to define the process, a process can consist of a set of human tasks and service tasks.

-Some features are:
+Activiti provides the following features:
-* BPMN Support
+* BPMN2.0 Support
   * Sub-processing
-* Rest engine
+  * Rest API engine
   * Retry feature for the service tasks
+  * Async service task handling
+  * User task handling
-* Auditing
+  * Activity Auditing

 This repo is to explore some features of Activiti,